shopware/docs/products/guided-shopping/README.md

 ### Daily

 Daily service is responsible for streaming a video between the attendees.
+It is necessary to have an account to avail its services.

 #### Set up an account